AdrianMosnegutu/docscribe.nvim/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Whether it’s reporting a bug, suggesting a feature, or submitting a pull request, your help is invaluable in shaping the future of `docgen.nvim`.
-Check out the [issues](https://github.com/AdrianMosnegutu/docgen.nvim/issues) to get started.
+Whether it’s reporting a bug, suggesting a feature, or submitting a pull request, your help is invaluable in shaping the future of `docscribe.nvim`.
+Check out the [issues](https://github.com/AdrianMosnegutu/docscribe.nvim/issues) page to get started.

 ---